Fig77/measuring-api/README.md

 ### Authentication

 Authentication is performed using JSON Web Tokens.
-JSON Web Tokens are an open, industry standard [RFC 7519](https://tools.ietf.org/html/rfc7519) method for representing claims securely between two parties.
+JSON Web Tokens are an open, industry-standard [RFC 7519](https://tools.ietf.org/html/rfc7519) method for representing claims securely between two parties.
 When the user successfully logs in using their credentials, a JSON Web Token will be returned, which should be kept by clients in local storage (no cookies):

 ```